dapps-dev-club/dapps-dev-club-website/src/pages/hands-on/series-b/02-base-contract.md

 That would accommodate the main aspect of TDD, and other aspects of it are left as an exercise for you.

+However, in some cases, we will take the TDD approach, albeit only for one small segment of the development process at a time.

 With that said, let's continue writing more tests!

 ### Writing happy path tests